derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

 I know for me while I have made many in the past, I have always struggled to actually maintain them and have them impact my life for the *long term*.

-The typical pattern that I encountered was an initial couple weeks of consistency, followed by another couple weeks of inconsistency, which ultimately ended in the abondonment of the resolution.
+My typical pattern is an initial few weeks of consistency, followed by another couple weeks of inconsistency, which ultimately ended in the abandonment of the resolution.

 I don't think mine is an atypical experience.
-At least in my circles, a common experience with new years resolutions tends to be that they start off with the best intentions, but they just don't last.
+A common experience with new years resolutions tends to be that they start off with the best intentions, but they just don't last.